Patagonia's luxury EcoCampPatagonia, Chile

 EcoCamp provides daily transfers to and from Punta Arenas and Puerto Natales airports.
 All major Chilean airlines, including LATAM, have frequent daily flights from Santiago, Chile’s capital, to Punta Arenas.
 A public bus service is also available from El Calafate in Argentina, which EcoCamp can also arrange for you.

-EcoCamp packages start from US$1542 per person for four nights and include accommodation, excursions, all ground transport, English speaking guide, entrance fee into Torres del Paine National Park, boat ticket and most meals.
+EcoCamp packages start from about US$1,550 a person for four nights and include accommodation, excursions, all ground transport, English speaking guide, entrance fee into Torres del Paine National Park, boat ticket and most meals.

 Because of Patagonia’s wild weather, EcoCamp is open from September to early May.